VideoEngager/videoengager.github.io/examples/messaging/README.md

     ```bash
     npm start
     ```
-    (This assumes a `package.json` with a start script like `"start": "http-server public -o"`.
-If not using `npm start`, use your preferred static server command, e.g., `npx http-server ./public -o` from within the demo's root directory where `public/` resides.)
+    (This assumes a `package.json` with a start script like `"start": "npx http-server . -o"`.
+If not using `npm start`, use your preferred static server command, e.g., `npx http-server . -o` from within the demo's root directory where `index.html` resides.)

-    This will open `public/index.html` in your default browser.
+    This will open `index.html` in your default browser.

 ---